pramnora/css/animations/README.md

 CSS Animations, merely uses some coded text(which is a whole lot less memory intensive);
 thus, is much quicker to download/run.

+Of course, to do any coding well...; then, I think, you have to have a good knowledgeable backbround in maths...;
+which, most unfortunately, I don't have...?!
+And, for that specific reason, all of my own codes are very simple and straight forwards, indeed.

 -----

 ## Links